A global log for medical AI: A record captures each model invocation

-Importantly, a complete \name record is assembled \emph{incrementally} from a sequence of immutable, event-level messages that the AI system emits as it operates (Figure~\ref{fig:elements}b).
-Each event is written to a collector that exposes a dedicated write-only endpoint for that event type.
-When inference begins, an initial message is emitted containing the immediately available fields: Header, Model instance, User identity, Target identity, and Inputs.
-This message establishes the primary \texttt{event\_id} (and, optionally, a \texttt{run\_id} for multi-step workflows).
-All subsequent messages containing Internal artifacts, Patient- or clinician-facing outputs, Outcomes, and User feedback reference this identifier to append new, schema-compliant fragments until the inference episode concludes.
-Because records are constructed incrementally, a \name record can be created even if the model generation ultimately fails, and Outcomes or Feedback -- which require time to observe or collect -- can be appended at any time after the inference has completed.
+\linelabel{line:assembled-incrementally-start} A complete \name record is assembled from event-level messages emitted during operation (Figure~\ref{fig:elements}a).
+Each message is written to a collector through a dedicated write-only endpoint.
+At inference start, the first message records the fields available at invocation, including Header, Model instance, User identity, Target identity, and Inputs.
+It also creates a primary \texttt{event\_id} and, when needed, a \texttt{run\_id} for linking steps within a multi-stage workflow.
+Later messages reference this identifier and append schema-compliant fragments for Internal artifacts, Patient- or clinician-facing outputs, Outcomes, and User feedback.
+This design creates a record even when inference fails and allows Outcomes or Feedback to be added later when they become available.\linelabel{line:assembled-incrementally-end}